bluemonk3y/kwq/README.md

 of requests or queue prioritisation or the ability to scale out and run multiple instances.
 And then, you need a way of viewing progress and track task metrics by certain bespoke attributes.

-Whats probably the most intersting aspect, is that when you break it down to this level of granularity - a worker queue scheduler is a akin to those used to power FaaS like scheduling... interesting huh.
+What is probably the most interesting aspect, is that when you break it down to this level of granularity - a worker queue scheduler is a akin to those used to power FaaS like scheduling... interesting.
 The Task.payload could be used to run docker images

 ## Features